TeamMentor/TM_4_0_Design/CONTRIBUTING.md

 * Check the [GitHub Issues Definitions](https://github.com/TeamMentor/TM_4_0_Design/wiki/GitHub-Issues-Definitions) for our Issue's label defintions
+* Estimate the level of effort the issue will take and select apropriate label.
 * Include screenshots and animated GIFs whenever possible; they are immensely helpful.
 * Include the behavior you expected and other places you've seen that behavior